-The table below is organized from conservative to aggressive investment options.
+The table below identifies the investment options as of Jan.
+4, 2024.
+The investment options are organized from conservative to aggressive.
 Categories to the left have potentially more inflation risk and less investment risk.
 Categories to the right have potentially less inflation risk and more investment risk.

 |Guaranteed||Money Market||Fixed Income/|

 Social Choice Account*